 The combination matters more than any single feature.
 Because every governed action passes through one point, the evidence is complete rather than a sample.
 Because the record is tamper-evident and independently verifiable, an auditor can confirm it rather than accept an assurance.
 An audit shifts from reconstructing what probably happened to verifying what did.

-How Helixar approaches it
+How Helixar helps